jamesrr39/image-enhancer/documentation/developing/writing-transformations.md

 Modifications:

-* TransformationTypes - add your transformation into the TransformationTypes enum
+* `TransformationTypes` - add your transformation into the `TransformationTypes` enum
-* AppArgs
+* `AppArgs`
-  * setTransformationType add the string to identify the transformation usage in the CLI (command line interface) app
+  * `setTransformationType` - add the string to identify the transformation usage in the CLI (command line interface) app
-  * getTransformationArgs - add to the switch statement a case that returns YourTransformationArgs
+  * `getTransformationArgs` - add to the switch statement a case that returns `YourTransformationArgs`
-  * getTransformationType - add to the switch statement a case that returns YourTransformation
+  * `getTransformationType` - add to the switch statement a case that returns `YourTransformation`
-* README.md - please be nice and leave an example set of args for your transformation to be run in the readme!
+* `README.md` - please be nice and leave an example set of args for your transformation to be run in the readme!

 New Files:

-* YourTransformation extends AbstractTransformation<YourTransformationArgs>
+* `YourTransformationArgs extends AbstractTransformationArgs` - any arguments you need for your transformation
-* YourTransformationArgs extends AbstractTransformationArgs
+* `YourTransformation extends AbstractTransformation<YourTransformationArgs>` - this is where your transformation lives